rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 MIR optimizations have little impact.
 Compared to the default `RUSTFLAGS="-Z mir-opt-level=1"`, level 0 adds 0.3GB and level 2 removes 0.2GB.
-Inlining currently only happens in LLVM, but this might change in the future.
+As of January 2021, inlining currently only happens in LLVM but this might change in the future.